Norms

 In general, norms are generated for measures that are asked the same way in every survey.
 Wherever norms are available, you will see them at the top of your Quick Report, and on your charts.

-Quick Reports norms
+Norms in Quick Reports

 You can see what norm is applied to your quick report by hovering over the heading.